Building a granny flat

 - you notify Council before you start building and once it's completed

-- the work is carried out or supervised by licensed building professionals
+- the work is carried out or supervised by a licensed building practitioner (LBP)

 - all exemption conditions are met.